 All startup businesses go through stages.
 Many of them start as a part-time job, a cottage industry, or simply a home based business.
-Some companies are even launched with working virtually in the business plan.
-There are pros and cons to having a dedicated office outside the home, on of the major ones being costs and insurance.
+Some companies are even launched with the intent of working virtually in the business plan.
+There are pros and cons to having a dedicated office outside the home, one of the major ones being costs and insurance.
 Enter the virtual office solution.

 WFH Not for Everyone

 I personally am not the type to work from home.
 I get sidetracked like a 7 year old boy with ADHD.
 There is always something for me to do, work in garage, hang a picture, fix my kids toy, etc..
 I also crave the human interaction of fellow co-workers.
 That said, I have always admired people who can work from home.
 The commute and convenience must be amazing.